TangibleTNFT/ustb/test/Invariant/report.md

 ### [H-1] `totalShares` not updated when tokens are transferred from a rebase user to a non-rebase user and vice-versa

-**Description:** In the `RebaseTokenUpgradeable.sol`, when token transfer is done from a rebase user to a non-rebase user the shares to be transferred out isn't substracted from `totalShares` and when token transfer is done from a non-rebase user to a rebase user the shares to be transferred in isn't added to `totalShares` in the `_update()`.
+**Description:** In `RebaseTokenUpgradeable.sol`, when token transfer is done from a rebase user to a non-rebase user the shares to be transferred out isn't substracted from `totalShares` and when token transfer is done from a non-rebase user to a rebase user the shares to be transferred in isn't added to `totalShares` in the `_update()`.

 **Impact:** USTB `totalSupply()` is inaccurate.